dcalhoun/david-calhoun/posts/using-yarn-on-elastic-beanstalk.md

 At GoNoodle, our team uses [Yarn](https://yarnpkg.com/) to manage our packages.
 We moved to Yarn from npm for improved install speeds and the deterministic benefits of its lock file.

-We recently moved from serving our web applications from static files on S3 to server rendering with a Node instances on Elastic Beanstalk.
+We recently moved from serving our web applications from static files on S3 to server rendering with Node instances on Elastic Beanstalk.
 That posed a problem as AWS support stated that support for Yarn is not provided on Elastic Beanstalk.
 The good news is that it is fairly simple to setup yourself.

 Elastic Beanstalk provides [platform hooks](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/custom-platform-hooks.html) to execute script files during the creation of new instances.
 A strategically placed script allows for installing Yarn.